-As part of an annual reflective process, all departments completed a reflection on the implementation and overall effectiveness of strategies and actions in the 2020-2021 school year.
-Similarly, the School Site Council and the School Leadership team completed similar reflection exercises in the spring, 2020.
+As part of an annual reflective process, all departments completed a reflection on the implementation and overall effectiveness of strategies and actions in the 2021-2022 school year, discussing strategies and actions and their impact in the 5 WASC areas.
+Similarly, the School Site Council and the School Leadership team completed similar reflection exercises in the spring, 2022.
 Below is a summary of the discussions from those 3 exercises.
-A summary of accomplishments and planned next steps for the 21-22 school year were emailed to parents in June, 2021.
-It is also important that a full WASC Self Study Accreditation Visit occurred in October, 2020 which has informed the 21-22 plan.